 The UN now projects that the world’s population will continue booming through the remainder of the 21st century, climbing from 8 billion to more than 11 billion.
 Our first step to achieve sustainability would be to stabilize the population of the planet.

-Californians for Population Stabilization works to formulate and advance a range policies that promote sustainable, stable populations for our planet and nation.
-Americans understand the consequences of out-of-control population growth and want our country to develop informed and appropriate policies to ensure we save some America for future generations.
+Californians for Population Stabilization works to formulate and advance a range of policies that promote sustainable, stable populations for our planet and nation.
+Americans understand the consequences of out-of-control population growth and want our country to develop informed and appropriate policies to ensure we save America for future generations.

 Tucker Carlson Points Out The Negative Effect Mass Migration Has on the Environment

 A Glaring Symptom of California’s Unsustainable Population Growth

 Californians for Population Stabilization (CAPS) is a nonpartisan, 501(c)(3) non-profit organization, and does business under its trade name, Californians for Population Stabilization.
 All contributions are tax-deductible to the extent permitted by law.
 Californians for Population Stabilization’s tax identification number is: 94-2581509.